-Appendix 1 to this report provides a summary of the 2018/19 winter conditions.
+Appendix 1 to this report provides a summary of the 2019/20 winter conditions.

-Winter Season 2014-15 2015-16 2016-17 2017-18 2018-19 Equiv Fleet Runs 82nr 58nr 66nr 110nr 62nr Salt used tonnes 19,204t 10,151t 11,457t 22,992t 13,059t Most turned out run A819 = 120nr A819 = 107nr A819 = 99nr A819 = 162nr A819 = 109nr
+Winter Season 2015-16 2016-17 2017-18 2018-19 2019-20 Equiv Fleet Runs 58nr 66nr 110nr 62nr 78nr Salt used tonnes 10,151t 11,457t 22,992t 13,059t 12,280t Most turned out run A819 = 107nr A819 = 99nr A819 = 162nr A819 = 109nr A819 = 139nr

-- 4.10 The Council's Winter Maintenance budget has been increased by £500k in Financial Year 2019/20 to an operational budget of £2.12M.
+- 4.10 The Council's Winter Maintenance budget was increased by £500k in Financial Year 2019/20 to an operational budget of £2.12M.
 This provides the capability to deliver the equivalent of approximately 62 full runs over the coming winter season.
-This is an increase in estimated runs from the previous years 55 runs.
-The actual cost of winter maintenance is dependent upon the severity of winter conditions and is a financial risk in that the service responds in accordance with set policy to variable weather events that are not predictable.
-In the financial year 2018/19 the Hire Gritter Supplier went into administration and thanks to strong financial procurement management the council did not suffer any detrimental financial burden, in fact we were able to save over £250k in hire costs. - 4.11 Overall the financial cost for 2018/19 was £1.89million against a budget of £1.62million, however had we not saved the £250k from the hire contract we would have overspent the budget with a projected outturn of over £2million.
-If we have a similar number of runs in this coming winter season, the additional budget figure will mean that we can deliver the service within the available budget.
-The actual cost of winter maintenance will be dependent upon the severity of winter conditions and is an ongoing financial risk in that the service responds in accordance with set policy to variable weather events that are not predictable. - 4.12 The current 2019/20 Gritter Hire Contract with Econ Ltd has cost £515k, which is approximately £20k more than last year's costs, however in light of previous older less
+This is an increase in estimated runs from the previous years' 55 runs, however was lower than the actual 2019/20 figure of 78 runs.
+The actual cost of winter maintenance is dependent upon the severity of winter conditions and is a financial risk in that the service responds in accordance with set policy to variable weather events which are not predictable, as an example in the financial year 2018/19 the Hire Gritter Supplier went into administration and thanks to strong financial procurement management the council did not suffer any detrimental financial burden, in fact we were able to save over £250k in hire costs. - 4.11 Overall the financial cost for 2019/20 was £2.165 million against a budget of £2.122 million.
+If we have a similar number of runs in this coming winter season, the additional budget figure will assist to cover relevant costs and is marginally over the available budget.
+The actual cost of winter maintenance will be dependent upon the severity of winter conditions and is an ongoing financial risk in that the service responds in accordance with set policy to variable weather events that are not predictable. - 4.12 The current 2020/21 Gritter Hire Contract with Econ Ltd has cost £515k, which was held by ECON for the second year from 2019/20, however in light of previous older

-- reliable fleet, we have ensured this contract delivers vehicles less than 1 year old vehicles which will increase reliability and efficiency. - 4.13 As of 19 April 2019, the Council held a stock of 10,572 tonnes of salt.
+- less reliable fleet, we have continued to ensure this contract delivers vehicles less than 2 year old vehicles which will increase reliability and efficiency. - 4.13 As of 17 April 2020, the Council held a stock of 7,911 tonnes of salt.
 Provisional replenishment orders will be called forward from mid-Oct, for 4,000 tonnes.
-This will top up capacity in storage facilities to the target starting stock of +14,000 tonnes. - 4.14 The Salt Use Reduction and Preservation of Stocks protocol was introduced in December 2010 in light of severe shipping and material shortages is attached at Appendix 4. - 4.15 The assessment of school routes subject to pre-treatment before 08:00hrs, as required under Priority 3b of the route hierarchy, in section 4 of the Policy, will be assessed each year after the confirmation of enrolment numbers from the autumn intake.
+This will top up capacity in storage facilities to the target starting stock of +11,000 tonnes. - 4.14 The Salt Use Reduction and Preservation of Stocks protocol was introduced in December 2010 in light of severe shipping and material shortages is attached at Appendix 4. - 4.15 The assessment of school routes subject to pre-treatment before 08:00hrs, as required under Priority 3b of the route hierarchy, in section 4 of the Policy, will be assessed each year after the confirmation of enrolment numbers from the autumn intake.
 Once the levels of occupancy on school bus routes have been confirmed, amendments will be made as necessary to the pre-treatment route plans and descriptions.

-Community Engagement
+Area Committee and Community Engagement